- When you purchase a variable annuity, your premium is invested in subaccounts of various stocks and bonds.

-When you “allocate annuity assets” in a deferred variable annuity, you are essentially buying units of a subaccount.
-As opposed to investors who buy shares of a mutual fund, annuity owners are not shareholders.
+When you “allocate annuity assets” in a deferred variable annuity, you are essentially buying units of a subaccount, or accumulation units.
+Unlike investors who buy shares of a mutual fund, annuity owners are not shareholders.

 The insurance company is the shareholder of the mutual fund and, subsequently, the recipient of any interest or dividend distributions.
 The annuity owner, on the other hand, is not entitled to any interest or dividends.

 - The value of each unit in the variable account.

 - Net Asset Value (NAV)

 - The value of each share of the mutual fund.